Skip navigation

 End Native Forest Logging in NSW

-For decades, Forestry Corporation NSW has been spending taxpayer money to log our native forests.
-They are destroying critical habitat for endangered wildlife like the koala and greater glider, mostly for woodchips, cardboard and toilet paper.
+For decades, Forestry Corporation NSW has been spending taxpayer money to log our native forests — destroying critical habitat for endangered wildlife like the koala and greater glider.
+Critical ecosystems are being destroyed for woodchips, firewood and tomato stakes.

-Now is our chance to end native forest logging for good and transition to a 100% plantation-based industry that creates sustainable jobs and protects the wildlife and forests we love.
+We need to turn this momentum into an end to native forest logging across the state.
+In the lead up to the state election, we are calling on the NSW Government to commit to ending native forest logging and transitioning to a 100% plantation-based industry that creates sustainable jobs and protects the wildlife and forests we love.

 We call on the NSW Government to: